openfin/excel-api-example/README.md

 # excel-api-example
 This repo demonstrates the usage of JavaScript Excel API provided by Openfin.

-Note: This demo is intentionally coded in plain JavaScript so that its easy to follow, without any need to understand other technologies/ frameworks.
+Note: This main source code for this demo is intentionally coded in plain JavaScript so that its easy to follow, without any need to understand other technologies/ frameworks.
+The API libraries are generated from TypeScript, and the end-product utilizes webpack to achieve a single-file web application.

 # How to Run the Demo

+## Quick Start

 1) Download and run the installer.
 [openfin installer download](https://dl.openfin.co/services/download?fileName=excel-api-example-installer&config=http://openfin.github.io/excel-api-example/app.json)